tvcutsem/lavamoat-demo/README.md

 ## without lavamoat/ses

 We first show various ways Bob can circumvent the read-only restrictions on the log.
-See `attack1` through `attack4` in `bob.js`.
+See `attack 1` through `attack 4` in `bob.js`.

-To observe the effect, uncomment one of the `attackX(log)` lines in `bob.js` and run `setup1.js` using vanilla node:
+To run through a scenario where Bob does not stage an attack:

 Run `node setup1.js` or `npm run node`

 Without attacks, the output of the code should be:

 ```
-lavamoat-demo % npm run node
+lavamoat-demo % node setup1.js

-> node
-> node setup1.js

 alice: writing to log
 bob: reading the log:  [ 'alice' ]
-done
+log contents:  [ 'alice' ]
 ```

-If we uncomment `attack1` we see the effect of Bob poisoning `Array.prototype`, causing Alice's write to get lost:
+To run through a scenario where bob executes one of the attacks, pass a command-line arg of "1" through "4".
+Fo example, to let bob run attack 1:

 ```
-AssertionError [ERR_ASSERTION]: Expected values to be loosely deep-equal:

-[
-  'alice'
-]

-should loosely deep-equal

-[
-  'alice',
-  'host'
-]
+lavamoat-demo % node setup1.js 1
+alice: writing to log
+Bob's evil push function
+bob: reading the log:  []
+log contents:  []
 ```

+Here we can see the effect of Bob poisoning `Array.prototype.push`, causing Alice's write to get lost.

 ## with lavamoat/ses

-Lavamoat will put the modules in an isolated SES sandbox with frozen 'primordial' objects where prototype poisoning attacks will fail.
+Lavamoat will run the code in an isolated SES sandbox with frozen 'primordial' objects where prototype poisoning attacks will fail.

-The file `setup2.js` assumes it will run in an SES sandbox, where new functions like `harden()` are available.
+The file `setup2.js` assumes it will run in an SES sandbox, where functions like `harden()` are available globally.

 To run the module using lavamoat, first let lavamoat generate a policy file: